 All around Virginia’s Blue Ridge there are communities hosting annual tree lighting celebrations.
 Find a perfect cup of hot chocolate and join in the merriment of carols and illumination.

 Be inspired by the incredible tree display at The Hotel Roanoke & Conference Center, Curio – A Collection by Hilton during Fashions for Evergreens.
 An annual event, Fashions for Evergreens is a fundraiser for the United Way of the Roanoke Valley and features more than 35 professionally decorated evergreens.
 You’re invited to vote monetarily for your favorite, and that “vote” will be a direct contribution to United Way.
 It’s a fun way to get excited about the holidays and do good for others, too.
 Fashions for Evergreens is Thanksgiving Day to New Year’s Day.

 The Roanoke Times Dickens of a Christmas is a Roanoke holiday mainstay that stretches across three Fridays in December.
-Now in its 35th year, Dickens will kick off with the Roanoke Christmas Tree Lighting on December 1.
-Families will especially enjoy the activities the following Friday, however, as a Winter Carnival is coming to town!
-On December 15, a pet costume contest and the Coca-Cola Snow Zone are key attractions.
+Now in its 37th year, Dickens will kick off with the Roanoke Christmas Tree Lighting on December 6.
+On December 13, families will get the opportunity to enjoy the City of Roanoke Christmas Parade.
+The festival concludes on December 20 with a pet costume contest and other fun activities.
 Throughout it all are those Dickens-esque traditions, like roasted chestnuts, carriage rides, and gleeful street performers.

 If you love a parade, ‘tis the season!
 Communities across Virginia’s Blue Ridge are ushering in Christmas with floats, jingle bells, and Santa Claus bringing up the rear.

 - November 23: Grandin Village Holiday Children's Parade & Mini Float Contest

 - December 7: Fincastle Christmas Parade